 Are you on the hunt for easy winter nature connections?
 Making your backyard and balcony inviting to local birds is one of the simplest ways to bring more nature into your family’s life.
 Get your kids involved and make your backyard a safe and inviting place for birds in the winter.

 Come wintertime it can be hard to get outside.
-It sometimes takes longer to get your snow pants on and scarves wrapped than the actual time you spend outside!
+It sometimes takes longer to get your snow pants, scarves, mitts, and boots all on than the actual time you spend outside!

 And then there’s the temperature.
 Sure, you can do all you can to dress appropriately to play in the snow, but when you go outside and your nostrils freeze together, it’s just no fun!

 However, that doesn’t mean you have to disconnect with nature when you can’t actually get out into it.
-Instead, use these tips to bring nature closer to you and enjoy it through an insulating pane of glass until those temperatures are a bit more manageable and inviting.
+Instead, use these tips to bring nature closer to you and enjoy it through an insulating pane of glass until those temperatures are a bit more manageable and inviting again.

 One of the simplest ways to attract birds to your backyard is to make sure you have winter appropriate bird foods in the yard.

-Some people recommend putting the bird feeder out in fall so that the birds have an opportunity to find the feeder before the snow arrives.
+Some people recommend putting bird feeders out in the fall so that the birds have an opportunity to find the feeder before the snow arrives.
 You may also try sprinkling the seeds on the snowy ground to help birds find the feeders.

 Fresh water can be hard for birds to find in the winter.
 Consider adding a heated birdbath to your yard or adding a heating attachment to your current birdbath.

 Some of these tips will need more long-term planning than other.
 But, the main idea is to provide places for birds to find shelter and to forage for their own food.

 - Plant some evergreens and dense bushes for shelter